etcd-io/website/content/en/docs/next/dev-guide/api_reference_v3.md

+---
-### etcd API Reference
+title: etcd API Reference

-This is a generated documentation.
+description: This is a generated documentation.
 Please read the proto files for more.
+weight: 3850
+---

 ##### service `Auth` (api/etcdserverpb/rpc.proto)